simolus3/drift/docs/docs/schema.md

 !!! tip "Table Naming"
     Table classes should be named in plural form (e.g., `Superheros`, `Categories`).
 This convention generally leads to more appropriately named generated classes.
 For more information, see the [Naming](#naming) section.

+### Primary Key

+Every table must have a primary key - a column (or set of columns) that uniquely identifies each row.

+For most tables, a single auto-incrementing column is sufficient.
+This column will automatically generate a unique value for each row.

+{{ load_snippet('pk-example','lib/snippets/schema.dart.excerpt.json') }}

+If a single auto-incrementing column is defined, Drift will automatically set it as the primary key.

+!!! warning "No Primary Key"
+    When using Drift with SQLite, always explicitly define a primary key for your tables.
+If you don't, SQLite automatically creates a hidden `rowid` column as the primary key, which can lead to unexpected behavior.
+To ensure consistency and avoid potential issues, it's best to define your own primary key rather than relying on this SQLite default behavior.

+See [Custom Primary Keys](#custom-primary-keys) for more information on defining custom primary keys.

 ## Columns